gdonval/Angelica/README.md

 - If needed, you can unmount by doing:

         # fusermount -u **your_vm_project_directory**

+- Copy the SSH public key of your deployer from your virtual machine to your host `authorized_keys` file.

+- Make sure to add you host fingerprint into your virtual machine deployer `known_hosts` file.

+- Authorize `allow_other` by uncommenting `user_allow_other` in `/etc/fuse.conf`.

 - You might need a few other tweaks to make sshfs works properly (permissions, conf, …).
 Watch the error messages.